November 12, 2025

 If you are a shareholder evaluating whether to participate in a buyback under the new regime, some practical questions to consider are:

-• Do you expect meaningful capital gains in the near future (to use the capital loss efficiently)?
+• Do you expect meaningful capital gains in the near future so that the capital loss can be used efficiently?

 • How does the post-tax outcome of tendering in the buyback compare with: